Pat Summitt Plaza and Monument

-This statue was dedicated in 2013 to honor Pat Summitt, a legendary women's basketball coach who led the University of Tennessee eight national championships.
+This statue was dedicated in 2013 to honor Pat Summitt, a legendary women's basketball coach who led the University of Tennessee to eight national championships.
 Summitt's coaching career spanned from 1974 to 2012.
-During these years, Summit was one of the most influential coaches of any sport whose extended winning streaks and advocacy for the game and female athletes helped bring positive attention to the role of sports in the lives of women.
-The statue is 8 feet and 7 inches and was designed by Houston sculptor David Adickes.
-The statue was made possible by the support of 600 donors and created shortly after Summit stepped down from coaching following her diagnosis with Alzheimer's Disease.
-To show their appreciation for Pat summitt this monument was created in order to show all of her accomplishments now this will be here forever and people can come visit the site whenever they want.
+During these years, Summitt was one of the most influential coaches of any sport whose extended winning streaks and advocacy for female athletes helped bring positive attention to the role of sports in the lives of women.
+The statue stands at 8 feet and 7 inches and was designed by Houston sculptor David Adickes.
+The monument was made possible by the support of over 600 donors and was created after Summitt stepped down from coaching following her diagnosis with Alzheimer's Disease.
+This monument was created to show appreciation for all of her accomplishments as a player, coach, and feminist advocate in women's sports.

-The statue was dedicated to honor Summit's efforts to lead the University of Tennessee to multiple championships while also bringing greater attention and respect for women's basketball and other competitive team sports.
+The statue was dedicated to honor Summitt's efforts in leading the University of Tennessee to multiple championships while also bringing greater attention and respect for women's basketball and other competitive team sports played by women.
 Pat Summitt retired with more wins and championships than any other Division I coach.
-Summitt began her career at Tennessee as a player from the years of 1970-1974 and she also played on a World University team in 1973.
+Summitt began her career at the University of Tennessee as a player from the years of 1970-1974, and she also played on a World University team in 1973.

-Pat Summitt's success attracted national attention in ways that also brought more attention to women's sports.
+Pat Summitt's success attracted national attention in ways that gained valuable attention and advocacy to inequalities in women's sports.
 In 1997, she became the first women’s coach to appear on the cover of Sports Illustrated.
 In 2000, she became only the fourth woman to be inducted into the Naismith Basketball Hall of Fame.
 Before she retired, Summitt had a combined total of 1,098 wins- more than any coach in basketball history.
-She will forever be known as one of the greatest coaches that ever lived many people look up to her still to this day.
-This monument was a great thing to do for her legacy and will always be remembered and go down in history.
+In 2012, Summitt was awarded the Presidential Medal of Freedom by President Obama.
+She will forever be known as one of the greatest coaches that ever lived, and many people look up to her to this day.
+This monument will commemorate her impressive legacy in sports and as a trailblazer for women in her field.